etcd-io/etcd/Documentation/v2/runtime-reconf-design.md

+---
+title: Design of Runtime Reconfiguration
+---

 **This is the documentation for etcd2 releases.
 Read [etcd3 doc][v3-docs] for etcd3 releases.**

 [v3-docs]: ../docs.md#documentation

-# Design of Runtime Reconfiguration

 Runtime reconfiguration is one of the hardest and most error prone features in a distributed system, especially in a consensus based system like etcd.